 Since I can remember myself I had a camera in my hands.
 Being able to document my surroundings was an important part of establishing my sense of identity and belonging and that never changed.
 I started my filmmaking journey at 13 in the local TV channel of the town I lived in.
 At 17 I moved to Paris for film school and at 20 to London to pursue the industry and beyond.
 I worked on a couple of feature films and at 22 I started teaching filmmaking in Oxford to teens.
 That same year I became the editor of a documentary feature and that was when I discovered my passion for documentary storytelling.

-Alongside freelancing and working on countless diverse multimedia content across digital channels worldwide, mostly as an editor, self-shooting director and photographer, I ended up doing a Masters in Documentary Photography & Photojournalism and founded PARALLEL, a full-service video production company specialising in artist- focused documentaries with the mission of making the arts more accessible to everyone, everywhere.
+Alongside freelancing and working on countless diverse multimedia content across digital channels worldwide, mostly as an editor, self-shooting director and photographer, I ended up doing a Masters in Documentary Photography & Photojournalism and founded PARALLEL, a video production company making documentaries that inspire creativity through real life experiences.
+Most recently, I have worked as a creator of behind-the-scenes content for a new Netflix series coming out 2023.

 My favourite thing in the world is using my skills and the power of storytelling to engage and share authentic stories that shift perspectives, open minds and promote diversity, humanity, creativity and freedom.
 There's no better feeling than knowing that my work has positively-impacted even one person.